-Edited by Jan Margery Castillo, Anonymous, Graeme, Eng and 1 other
+Edited by Jan Margery Castillo, Graeme, Eng, Lynn

 So you have finally landed that dream job of being a member of the press and you started off as a news researcher.
 What's next?
 You can't hurry your way up to the top without starting from the bottom.
 You need to undergo all the sweat and dirt to be a recognized member of the fourth state, the media.
 And it all starts with being a program researcher.
 This article will give you tips on how to be an efficient news researcher, and eventually work yourself up to becoming the huge TV or behind the camera personality that you want to be.

 Duties of a researcher

 News researchers basically look for news and stories for TV program airing.
 This is the initial job TV stations offer to interns or fresh graduates with a degree in communication arts or journalism.

 - 1Search for hard news.Hard news are the current events happening in the country.
 These are straight and serious news stories that are also told in direct to the point and succinct manner.
 There are many leads to finding these types of news because they are on the headlines on TV, radio and online news.Advertisement

 - 2Search for features.Feature stories are light stories that are a little bit on the creative side.
 These news items are developed to support the current headlines.
 They supplement the tone of the current state of the country.Advertisement

 - 3Pre-interview case studies.It is the researcher's job to look for the right people and representatives to interview for a specific topic.
 Then, he also does the initial interview.
 Basic questions are asked to obtain necessary information.
 The pre-interview prepares both the interviewee and the program host, giving them enough points to talk about on the live show or during the taping.